The First Time: Glee or Not

 So whether you’re having sex the first time with someone you love, or with somebody you like and respect, know that you must ultimately live with that decision.
 Feelings and emotions you never anticipated will surface no matter what the situation is and you can't control that.
 Sure, Glee makes it look beautiful with all the cuddling at the end, but life exists after the pillow talk.
 Losing your virginity is just one decision among many you’ll make for the rest of your life.
 So do what needs to be done.
 Make a pro/con list, talk about it with your partner/best friend/sibling/Mom/cool Aunt, even take a pledge of abstinence if that's what's right for you.
 But above all else (and yes it's cliche, but it's true) do what's right for you.

-More articles in WMC FBomb by Category: Education, Feminism, Media, Violence against women
+More articles by Category: Education, Feminism, Media, Violence against women

-More articles in WMC FBomb by Tag: Sexuality, Sex education, Social media, Television, Activism and advocacy, Sexualized violence
+More articles by Tag: Sexuality, Sex education, Social media, Television, Activism and advocacy, Sexualized violence